nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**
 1. Unlike AB3, which deals primarily with single entity type (Person), our project involves multiple entity types, such as entity types such as Persons, and Reminders, each with their own attributes and functionality.
 This added complexity required us to design different classes and interfaces to handle each entity type effectively, as well as implementing additional features to support interactions between them.
 Hence, this increased the overall difficulty and effort required, as it demanded additional design consideration and testing.
+2. The UI design also required substantial effort.
+Unlike AB3, where data was primarily displayed as a list of persons, our project needed to display multiple types of information (e.g., Persons, Reminders).
+Designing an intuitive UI that could handle these features without overwhelming the user took significant planning and iterative refinement.
+3. One key challenge was using JavaFX for the UI, as it was a new technology for our team.
+Despite we had briefly touched on JavaFX in
+IP, we still had more to learn in TP.
+The steep learning curve of JavaFx added to the overall effort and required us to invest large amount of time learning it.
+4. A significant portion of effort was dedicated to implementing a variety of commands that allow users to perform tasks such as adding
+, editing, deleting, sorting, and finding persons, as well as adding and removing reminders.
+We had to ensure that these commands worked seamlessly together, along with proper error handling, and testing added to the overall complexity of the project.
+   1. Fortunately, we were able to save efforts by leveraging on the underlying structure of AB3, such as the command patterns.
+   The Reminder field was built using similar structure as the addressBookStorage implemented by the existing AB3.
+5. In terms of achievements, we successfully delivered a fully functional product that was close to what we had envision from the start, including complex features like the reminder feature that seemed daunting at first.
+We also gained valuable insights to Java, learning about new classes like the `ObservableList` class, which was essential for dynamically updating the UI when changes occured in the underlying data.
+Additionally, working with JavaFX expanded our understanding of building graphical user interfaces.

 ## **Appendix: Planned Enhancements**
 Team Size: 5